 Leaders in a hurry can benefit from a fast daily journal process.
 Daily journaling is the process of getting our thoughts down on paper as we prepare to face the day or review the day’s end.

-I have found that when I have a journal template to follow I am more productive and satisfied with the end result.
+I have found that when I have a journal template to follow, I am more productive and satisfied with the result.

 Gratitude, a daily journal for leaders in a hurry to express thankfulness.

-The gratitude journal is the most popular and easiest journal to do on a daily basis.
+The gratitude journal is the most popular and easiest journal to do daily.
 It can be done in under a minute.

 The benefit.
 Expressing gratitude can lead to better self-care, sleep, willpower, mental outlook, and better interactions with others.